stripe/stripe-terminal-android/README.md

 The Android SDK is lifecycle aware.
 To prevent memory leaks and ensure proper cleanup of long-running Terminal SDK processes, your application must have the `Application` subclass where `TerminalApplicationDelegate` is used to inform the SDK of lifecycle events.

-This subclass should do the following:

-* Call `TerminalApplicationDelegate.onCreate` from your application's `onCreate` method.
+This subclass should call `TerminalApplicationDelegate.onCreate` from your application's `onCreate` method.
-* Implement the [onTrimMemory](https://developer.android.com/reference/android/app/Application#onTrimMemory(int)) method and call `TerminalApplicationDelegate.onTrimMemory` from your implementation.

 For example:

 ```kotlin
 // Substitute with your application name, and remember to keep it the same as your AndroidManifest.xml